 I don’t know about you, but I am SO ready for spring!
-With any change in seasons, I love giving students opportunities to describe and write about the new season they are experiencing.
+With any change in seasons, I love giving elementary students opportunities to describe and write about the new season they are experiencing.

 SPRING SENSES FLOWER: